 The Grace Hopper Celebration of Women in Computing (GHC), inspired by the legacy of Rear Admiral Grace Murray Hopper, brings the research and career interests of women in the technical fields to the forefront, and is the largest gathering of technical women.
 YWiC has had the chance to attend GHC since 2009, and plans to continue to do so in the future.

-The 2017 Grace Hopper Celebration of Women in Computing will take place on Wednesday, October 4 through Friday, October 6.
-GHC 17 will be held in Orlando, Florida.
+The 2018 Grace Hopper Celebration of Women in Computing will take place on Wednesday, September 26 through Friday, September 28.
+GHC 18 will be held in Houston, Texas.